 Library materials will not be marked or identified to show approval or disapproval of their contents, and no Library material will be sequestered except to protect it from damage or theft.

 Although materials are carefully selected, there can be differences of opinion regarding suitable materials.
 Patrons requesting that material be withdrawn from or restricted within the collection must complete a “Statement of Concern About Library Resources” form that is available in the Library.
 Steps outlined in the Center for Children’s Books “What to do when a book is being challenged” will be used to assist the Library director with the challenge.
-The Library director’s recommendation will be placed on the agenda of the next regular meeting of the member county Library Advisory Board.
-If a patron does not agree with the decision of the Library Advisory Board, the challenge may be reviewed by the Board of County Commissioners of the member county.
+The Library director’s recommendation will be placed on the agenda of the next regular meeting of the Heartland Library Cooperative.
+If a patron does not agree with the decision of the Heartland Library Cooperative, the challenge may be reviewed by the Board of County Commissioners of the member county.

 Cataloging and ILS Database

 In order to provide consistency of access to Library materials for all Library patrons, cataloging standards will be adhered to by each member Library.
-These standards are published in Anglo-American Cataloguing Rules and MARC 21 Format for Bibliographic Data.
+These standards Fluctuate with technology, current trends and software and program availability.
 The Cooperative Coordinator will be the final authority for all cataloging decisions.
 The Cooperative Coordinator will be responsible for the maintenance of the integrated Library system database.

 The actual purchase price for an item will be entered into the database for tracking purposes, if available.
 If the purchase price is not available, the publishers’ retail price may be used.
 If neither price is available, a default price will be used.
 The actual replacement cost of the item will be charged to the patron who has lost an item or damaged an item to the extent that it can no longer circulate.
 If a donated item has a retail cost entered on the item, that cost will be entered into the database.
 If there is no available cost data, the following default table will be used for determining the cost to be entered into the database.